J. D. Lifshitz

 Jordan David Lifshitz (born October 13, 1992) is an American film producer.
 In addition to co-founding production company BoulderLight Pictures, Lifshitz is best known for producing films including Becky, Companion, Barbarian, Woman of the Hour and Weapons.

 Early life

 Jordan David Lifshitz was born in Great Neck, New York, on October 13, 1992.

+Lifshitz's father and primary financial backer, Menachem "Melly" Lifshitz, was disbarred after pleading guilty to failure to file income tax, a Class E felony.
+Pursuant to his guilty plea, he was ordered to pay $4,750,000 to the District Attorney, as well as an additional $442,827 to the New York State Department of Taxation and Finance.
+Before his disbarment, he was a major donor to Hillary Clinton and Rudy Giuliani.

 Career

 In 2012, Lifshitz and Raphael Margules co-founded the production company BoulderLight Pictures, through which they became known for their horror and thriller work.
 They have produced films such as Contracted (2013), Pledge (2018), The Vigil (2019), Barbarian (2022), and Woman of the Hour (2023).
 BoulderLight signed a first-look feature film development deal with New Line Cinema in 2022, and a first-look television development deal with A+E Studios in 2024.
+In 2025, Lifshitz and Margules were hired by Paramount Pictures to launch a new genre label called Paramount Primal.
+One of the first projects announced is a remake of A Nightmare on Elm Street with the original screenplay.